 In Switzerland, taxes are levied by the Confederation, the cantons, and communes.
 However, people have the final say on taxes since tax laws are subject to a referendum as any other law that poses an obligation on citizens.
 The public debt ratio to GDP is around 30% and an excellent foundation for maintaining the medium-long term's current taxation level.
 Internal tax competition between cantons and communes promotes economic growth and investments and fosters the public administration's efficiency.
 According to the Swiss taxman, both direct and indirect taxes are not among the highest by international standards, and we agree with that statement.

-Essentially lump-sum taxation is a taxation methodology based on the taxpayer and dependent family members' annual worldwide living costs.
-Such a taxable base is then subject to ordinary federal and cantonal income and wealth taxes at applicable rates.
+Essentially lump-sum taxation is a taxation methodology based on the taxpayer and dependent family members' annual worldwide living costs instead of taxation on effective income and wealth.
+This taxable base is subject to ordinary federal and cantonal income and wealth taxes at applicable rates.
 So what's the benefit?
-Lump-sum taxation provides a predictable taxable base and attractive tax results if the taxpayer's foreign income is significantly higher than the individual cost of living.
+Lump sum taxation provides a predictable taxable base and attractive tax results if the taxpayer's foreign income is significantly higher than the individual cost of living.
 Furthermore, there are no surprises since the tax authorities' advance ruling typically covers the relevant amounts.

 If this baseline sounds risky to you, the good news is that Switzerland has a long tradition of advance tax rulings, and tax authorities have to act in good faith towards the taxpayer.
 You can expect the tax authorities' service mindset, although it may vary from canton to canton.
-You can discuss individual circumstances with the tax authorities before requesting a tax ruling to obtain certainty and predictability.
+Before requesting a tax ruling, you can discuss individual circumstances with the tax authorities to obtain certainty and predictability.
 If the taxpayer is missing one or both of the subjective criteria during the following taxable periods, e.g., due to taking on Swiss nationality or performing a gainful activity in Switzerland, ordinary taxation will become applicable.

 The taxable base

-The Swiss rental cost is calculated per household and corresponds to the sevenfold of the taxpayer's real estate's yearly rent or rental value.
-For other taxpayers without an owned or rented home and who prefer living in a hotel, the threefold cost of yearly lodging and catering is the taxable base.
+Since the effective cost of living may be challenging to assess, there is an alternative method to determine the taxable base.
+The Swiss rental cost is calculated per household and corresponds to the sevenfold of the taxpayer's real estate's yearly rent or rental value if the taxpayer owns the real estate.
+The threefold cost of yearly lodging and catering is the taxable base for other taxpayers without an owned or rented home and who prefer living in a hotel.

 Which other taxes are due?

 In addition to income tax at a federal and cantonal level, cantons also levy wealth tax.
+How is wealth tax calculated?
 In most cases, the tax base for income tax calculated as outlined above will be multiplied by 20.
 Thus, if the taxable income is CHF 500'000, the taxable wealth will be CHF 10 million.

 Although almost 25% of the Swiss population are foreign nationals, immigration to Switzerland is subject to restrictions.
-While EU nationals with sufficient financial means can benefit from persons' free movement, non-EU citizens need to fulfill an economic or fiscal interest to obtain a residence permit.
-Thus, they are subject to higher minimum tax base thresholds, but lump-sum taxation remains the desired way for non-EU nationals to take residence in Switzerland.
+While EU nationals with sufficient financial means can benefit from persons' free movement, non-EU citizens need to fulfill an economic or fiscal interest to obtain a residence permit if they don't have a close relation to Switzerland.
+Thus, they are subject to higher minimum tax base thresholds, such as CHF 825'000 in the canton Geneva and CHF 1 Mio in the cantons of Zug and Vaud.
+Still, lump sum taxation remains the desired way for non-EU nationals to take residence in Switzerland.